★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Inditex (Industria de Diseno Textil, S.A.) is a global fashion retailer operating multiple concepts (Zara/Zara Home, Bershka, and other brands) through a directly managed store-plus-online model.
-The moat is primarily operational: an integrated value chain and centralized logistics (including shared inventory systems) enable fast reaction to trends and tight inventory control.
-Scale in prime store locations plus omnichannel fulfillment improves customer experience and reinforces brand visibility.
-The model tends to produce negative operating working capital, supporting self-funded reinvestment.
-Key risks include fashion misses, ultra-fast online competitors, and supply-chain or regulatory disruptions.
+Inditex (Industria de Diseno Textil, S.A.) is a global fashion retailer operating Zara/Zara Home/Lefties, Bershka, and other concepts through a directly managed store-plus-online model.
+FY2025 sales reached EUR39.9B, led by Zara/Zara Home/Lefties at about 70% of sales and PBT.
+The moat is primarily operational: an integrated value chain, within-season proximity sourcing, centralized logistics, and shared inventory systems enable fast trend response and tight inventory control.
+Scale in prime stores plus omnichannel fulfillment reinforces brand visibility and customer experience.
+The model continues to show negative operating working capital.
+Key risks include fashion misses, ultra-fast online competitors, supply-chain disruption, and regulatory/labor pressure.

 Primary segment